crystalize-dev/Pizza-Food/README.md

 - Menu page
 - Users page
-- Initial fetching data (all data wait)

 <hr/>

 # Not in rush

 - Pizza loader
+- ID on images posting
 - Invalid or unexpected token ?